 This project will enable MIFFC to diversify fuel supply sources, provide flexibility in the distribution options at airports, improve the reliability of the jet fuel import network and transport jet fuel with improved efficiency.

 Each year, approximately 330,000 flights depart from the Montreal, Toronto and Ottawa airports.
 Air travel is dependent on the supply of jet fuel, for which there is currently no alternative nor is there one in the foreseeable future.
 According to available figures, in recent years, it was found that the production of jet fuel, was not sufficient to meet the demand.
 For example, in 2012, the demand for jet fuel was 53% higher than domestic production levels in all of Quebec and Ontario.

 In March, 2014, MIFFC filed a project notice with the Ministry of Sustainable Development, Environment and the Fight against Climate Change (MDDELCC).
-An environmental impact study including an analysis of technological risks was subsequently filed on November 6, 2015 for which supplementary information was since provided to the MDDELCC.
-If the project obtains the required permits and authorizations to proceed, detailed engineering and construction will be carried out from 2019 to 2022, with commissioning of the facility expected in 2023.
+The environmental impact study and the technological risk analysis were filed on November 6, 2015 and additional information was subsequently provided to the MDDELCC.

 In partnership with Golder Associates, a consulting firm responsible for the impact study of the project, we produced a synthesis of information on the terminal project allowing interested persons to learn more about the project.
 Summary of information on the project